Dental caps; Porcelain crowns; Lab-fabricated restoration

 - Last the longest

-- Do not look natural
+- Do not look natural in color.

 - Cost less than other crowns